Theodo-UK/nestjs-admin/docs/admin-module.md

 import { Module } from '@nestjs/common'
 import { AdminCoreModuleFactory } from 'nestjs-admin'

-export const AdminModule = AdminCoreModuleFactory({
+export const AdminModule = AdminCoreModuleFactory.createAdminCoreModule({
   adminSite: ..., // your own service for custom behavior
   adminController: ..., // your own controller to plug in the routes or add your own
   adminEnvironment: ..., // your own Nunjucks environment, if you need to configure the templating layer